-As a small business owner, you have to pay for everything.
+As a small business owner, you have to pay for everything, including your own health insurance.
 You do not have the benefits of working for a corporation where health insurance, retirement savings, or other fringe benefits are provided free of charge.
 However, there are perks to being your own boss.
 You can set your own hours, you can decide what type of work to do, and you can even take advantage of several IRS tax breaks.
-These tax breaks include the Self-Employed Health Insurance Deduction.
+These tax breaks include the Self-Employed Health Insurance Deductions.

-The Self-Employed Health Insurance Deduction, as described by IRS Section 162, allows small business owners to deduct the cost of their health insurance premiums on their income tax returns to directly reduce their taxable income.
+The Self-Employed Health Insurance Deduction, as described by IRS Section 162, allows small business owners to deduct the cost of their health insurance premiums on their income tax returns to reduce their taxable income directly.
 The taxable fringe benefit is now able to be deducted again on your return, effectively allowing you to completely deduct the cost of health insurance premiums for you, your spouse, and your dependents.
 As long as the business offers health insurance to non-owner employees, then the health insurance is free from Social Security and Medicare taxes, as well.
-If your income from the business is running at a loss, then you will have to deduct the premiums paid as a Schedule A itemized deduction.
+If your income from the business runs at a loss, you will have to deduct the premiums paid as a Schedule A itemized deduction.

-If you are a small business owner and have questions on the Self-Employed Health Insurance Deduction, then this blog is just for you!
+If you are a small business owner and have questions about the Self-Employed Health Insurance Deduction, then this blog is just for you!
 Contact us today for more information.

 Sam Shafer is an Advisor at Abacus CPAs, LLC.
 Sam specializes in business and income tax preparation and has five years of experience in public accounting.
 He is passionate about providing the best tax advice to help people achieve their business and life goals.
 Sam is terrific at juggling rapidly changing priorities, which makes him flexible with a practical bend.